Navratilova says she is cancer-free, returns to her TV work

 The 66-year-old Navratilova said her sense of taste disappeared during the treatment for cancer and she lost 15 pounds.
 She did not appear on television during the Australian Open in January or the BNP Paribas Open this month.

-“It puts you face-to-face with your mortality, No. 1, because at the beginning, I wasn’t sure if it was treatable, so that was hard,” she said.
+“It puts you face-to-face with your mortality, No. 1, because at the beginning, I wasn’t sure if it was treatable, so that was hard,” she said, wiping away tears.
 “But once I got into the program, it was a little easier emotionally, but more difficult physically. … But I’m still standing.”

-In an interview with Piers Morgan on TalkTV scheduled to air Tuesday, Navratilova said she has been told by doctors that, “as far as they know, I’m cancer-free,” and that she should be “good to go” after some additional radiation treatment.
+In an interview with TalkTV’s Piers Morgan shown later Tuesday, Navratilova said she has been told by doctors that, “as far as they know, I’m cancer-free,” and she should be “good to go” after some additional radiation treatment.

+“I definitely won’t be missing any of my checkups.
+I will be very, very diligent about it.
+But the prognosis is excellent,” Navratilova said.
+“But you never know.
+Just, like, you never know.”

 She noticed an enlarged lymph node in her neck while attending the season-ending WTA Finals in Fort Worth, Texas, in November, and a biopsy showed early stage throat cancer.
 While Navratilova was undergoing tests on her throat, she said, the unrelated, early stage breast cancer was discovered.